Residence Hall Procedures

 There are 24 hour courtesy hours in effect in the Residence Halls.
 Additionally, quiet hours are enforced daily from 10:00 pm – 10:00 am.
 During finals week, quiet hours are maintained 24 hours a day.
 Specific dates will be communicated to Residents by Campus Housing Staff.

-Residents are prohibited from switching rooms with one another or move from room to room without permission from the Office of Campus Housing.
+Residents are prohibited from switching rooms with one another or move from room to room without permission from the Campus Housing.

 Students are responsible for the conduct of their guests and students guests must be escorted at all times while on Trinity property.